CuteBeaeast/BME1063_HW1/FinalReport/final_report.md

 ![time comparison](images/time_comparison.svg)

+As is shown above, BWA and bowtie2 have a similar running time for dataset1.
+However, as the read length getting longer, BWA running time stays constant while bowtie2 require more time to perform alignment.

 ### mapping quality summary

 The mapping quality information is summarized by calling `dwgsim_eval`, which is a component of `dwgsim`.
 By running `script/3-map_quality_summary.sh`, tab-splitted summary files will be generated on `FinalReport/mapping_summary`